 Moleculin Biotech (MBRX) Gets a Buy Rating from Maxim Group

-According to TipRanks.com, McCarthy is a 5-star analyst with an average return of 25.5% and a 51.3% success rate.
+According to TipRanks.com, McCarthy is a top 100 analyst with an average return of 36.6% and a 55.6% success rate.
 McCarthy covers the Healthcare sector, focusing on stocks such as Brainstorm Cell Therapeutics, Interpace Diagnostics Group, and Lineage Cell Therapeutics.

-Moleculin Biotech has an analyst consensus of Moderate Buy, with a price target consensus of $2.50, representing a 142.7% upside.
-In a report issued on July 2, Oppenheimer also maintained a Buy rating on the stock with a $2.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Moleculin Biotech with a $2.50 average price target.

 See today’s analyst top recommended stocks >>